wh1t3lord/kotek/README.md

 - Plugin system;
 - Different built types;
 - Ability to replace any existed thing in engine;
-- No ANY Global variables in whole solution;
+- No ANY Global variables in whole solution (Except for external libraries);

 And many other features.
 It will sound huge only when you understand the amount of code what was written ha-ha :slightly_smiling_face:.